 In the mood for some hazy, psychedelic, instrumental Latin pop-rock in The Alcove?
 Look no further than London trio Los Bitchos, who formed after listening to a lot of Peruvian Cumbia bands.
 Check out their cover of King Gizzard & The Lizard Wizard’s ‘Trapdoor’ for ultimate feel-good vibes.

-Watch all these artists alongside our fantastic headliners George Ezra, Snow Patrol and Lana Del Rey plus many more at Latitude 2019 in Henham Park, Southwold, Suffolk on 18th-21st July.
+Watch all these artists alongside our fantastic headliners George Ezra, Stereophonics and Lana Del Rey plus many more at Latitude 2019 in Henham Park, Southwold, Suffolk on 18th-21st July.
 Weekend and day tickets on sale now!